AdamGovier/Vue-3-Fast-Acting-Insulin-Calculator/README.md

 ### Underworks:

-* 🏗️ One more feature to be implemented to the base application.
-* 🪲 One or two major bug fixes need to be implemented.
-* 🧪 Unit testing needs to be caried out.
+* 🧪 E2E testing needs to be caried out.
 * 🧑‍🚀 Personal testing (I will test the application on myself).
 * 👪 User testing (An alpha test with a select user-group.).